bblanimation/render-farm-client/README.md

 * Detect when SSH keys have not been set up
 * Detect when necessary packages have not been installed on remote servers (rsync, blender)
 * Detect if you've run out of disk space
-* Speed up ssh/rsync editing the daemon to remove unnecessary speed bumps, and other optimizations
+* Send tiles to the various servers based on computer speed